Growth in Nebraska centered on state's largest counties

 David Drozd, research coordinator at the Center for Public Affairs Research at the University of Nebraska at Omaha, said it was "a bit of a surprise" that the five largest counties were also the five fastest-growing counties.

-The Lincoln Metropolitan Statistical Area, which includes Lancaster and Seward counties, grew by 38,000 to just over 340,000.
+The Lincoln Metropolitan Statistical Area, which includes Lancaster and Seward counties, grew by 38,000 to just more than 340,000.

 Omaha's metro area, which includes five counties in Nebraska and three in Iowa, grew by more than 100,000 people to about 967,000.
 Drozd said that if current growth rates hold, the area should pass 1 million people by 2024.